Macy’s donates $10,000 to Ronald McDonald House to help families in need

-MADERA COUNTY (KGPE) — The Ronald McDonald House received a $10,000 gift from Macy’s to help families in need.
+MADERA COUNTY (KSEE) — The Ronald McDonald House received a $10,000 gift from Macy’s to help families in need.

 The money will help the Home Away From Home program and provide resources for families with a hospitalized child.